Women in architecture: Modern pioneers

+Jane Drew (1911–1996), was an English modernist architect and town planner.
+The Jane Drew prize is named in her honour.

 Elizabeth Wright Ingraham (1922–2013), daughter of John Lloyd Wright and granddaughter of Frank Lloyd Wright, designed approximately 150 buildings in Colorado Springs.

 First academic qualifications

 Finland

 Finland is the country in which women were first permitted to undertake architectural studies and receive academic qualifications even if they were initially given the status of special students.
 The earliest record belongs to Signe Hornborg (1862–1916) who attended the Helsinki Polytechnic Institute from the spring of 1888, graduating as an architect in 1890 "by special permission".
 She does not, however, appear to have acted as an independent architect.
 Other graduates in architecture at the Polytechnic Institute in the 1880s include Inez Holming, Signe Lagerborg, Bertha Enwald, Stina Östman and Wivi Lönn.
 Lönn (1872–1966), who attended the institute from 1893 to 1896, has the honour of being the first woman to work independently as an architect in Finland.
 On graduating, she immediately established her own architectural firm by receiving a commission to design the building of a Finnish-language girls' school in Tampere.
 She designed several significant public buildings, including more than thirty school buildings.
 Lönn won five architectural competitions alone, including the municipal fire-station in Tampere in 1906, an unusual design for a woman at that time.
 Lönn won two competitions with Armas Lindgren with him she designed the New Student House in Helsinki (1910) and the Estonia Theatre in Tallinn (1913).
 One of her last was the Sodankylä Geophysical Observatory, completed in 1945.
 Hilda Hongell (1867–1952), from Finland's Åland, became a special student at Helsinki Industrial School in 1891 at a time when only men could attend the institution.
 Following excellent results, she was accepted as a regular student the following year and graduated as a "master builder" in 1894.
 She went on to design 98 buildings in the Mariehamn district of the Åland Islands, mostly town houses and farm houses in the ornamental Swiss style.
 However, she did not qualify as an architect.